 - If you have applied for the IFP programme: the IFP team will check if you meet the requirement or are exempt from this requirement.

-You will need to outline how the new course is related to the previous course (i.e., connected to previous course, part of the same subject group or involves deeper specialisation), or, how the previous course and the new course together support your 'genuine career aspirations'.
+You will need to outline how the new course is related to your previous course of UK study(e.g. connected to previous course, part of the same subject group or involving a deeper specialisation), or, how the previous course and the new course together support your 'genuine career aspirations'.
 Although there is no guidance on how long this statement should be, we would recommend no more than one side of a A4 page.

-If you selected on the 'CAS request form' that your latest UK qualification is pending (or complete but not awarded), and you are making your Tier 4 application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from the Academic Progression requirement because you are making your application from outside of the UK.
+If you selected on the 'CAS request form' that your latest UK qualification is pending (or complete but not awarded), and you are making your Tier 4 application from outside of the UK, your CAS will be assigned on the basis that you are 'exempt' from the Academic Progression requirement because you are making your visa application overseas.

-If you still prefer to make a Tier 4 application in the UK, you should contact your current Tier 4 sponsor (or your academic department) requesting this written confirmation.
+If you still prefer to make a Tier 4 application in the UK, you should contact your current Tier 4 sponsor (or your academic department if currently studying at Warwick) requesting this written confirmation.
 It must be printed on letter-headed paper and can be signed/stamped by your academic department or your institution.
 It must also contain the following information:

 1) Your full name;